chorus-ai/chorus-extract-upload/README.md

 ### Getting Azure credential

+**Using 1Password for SAS Token Retrieval**

+For institutions using 1Password to manage Azure credentials, follow these steps to retrieve your SAS token:

+1. Open your institution-specific 1Password URL in a web browser.
+The URL should be provided by your CHoRUS administrator.
+2. Log in to 1Password using your credentials.
+3. Search for the entry labeled with your institution's name and "Azure SAS Token."
+4. Copy the SAS token value from the entry.
+5. Paste the SAS token into the `azure_sas_token` field in your `config.toml` file.

+Ensure the SAS token is stored securely and not shared publicly.
+If you encounter any issues, contact your CHoRUS administrator for assistance.

-For users with CHoRUS cloud storage access via the Azure Portal, please generate a sas token for your container.
-If you do not have access, please reach out to a member of the CHoRUS central cloud team.
+~~For users with CHoRUS cloud storage access via the Azure Portal, please generate a sas token for your container.
+If you do not have access, please reach out to a member of the CHoRUS central cloud team.~~

-From the Azure Portal, navigate to `Storage Account` / `Containers`, and select your DGS container.
-Please make note of the account name (should be `choruspilotstorage`) and the container name (should be a short name for your institution).
+~~From the Azure Portal, navigate to `Storage Account` / `Containers`, and select your DGS container.
+Please make note of the account name (should be `mghb2ailanding`) and the container name (should be a short name for your institution).
 In the left menu, select `Settings` / `Shared access tokens`.
 Create a new SAS token with `Read`, `Add`, `Create`, `Write`, `Move`, `Delete`, and `List` enabled (or just select all the options).
 The expiration of the SAS token is recommended to be 1 month from the creation date.
 Copy the SAS token string and save it in a secure location.
-The SAS token will be used by the `chorus-upload` tool.
+The SAS token will be used by the `chorus-upload` tool.~~

 If you are transferring files from a cloud account to CHoRUS, please refer to your institution's documentation to retrieve credentials for other storage clouds.
 For a list of supported authentication mechanisms for each tested cloud providers, please see the `config.toml.template` file.